AdobeDocs/experience-manager-65.sv-SE/help/assets/content-fragments/content-fragments-variations.md

 #### Redigera innehållsfragment {#fragment-references-edit-content-fragment}

-Alternativet **Redigera innehållsfragment** öppnar fragmentet på en ny fönsterflik.
+Alternativet **Redigera innehållsfragment** öppnar det avsnittet på en ny fönsterflik.

 <!--
 The option **Edit Content Fragment** will open that fragment in a new editor tab (within the same browser tab).